Book Lists

 Kanata

-From the author of Canada: A People’s History comes an epic story about the invention of our nation.
-In 1759 in Quebec, the battle for a continent took place between British forces commanded by a desperate, suicidal general and French forces commanded by a Marquis who was desperate to leave Quebec.
-The battle lasted less than thirty minutes.
-The continent was won, but the prize was still largely an abstraction.
-Two million square miles of the West were unmapped and unexplored.
-David Thompson, a Welshman who came to the New World at the age of fifteen, became its greatest cartographer.
-He walked or paddled 80,000 miles and mapped 1.9 million square miles, cataloguing flora and fauna as well as the language and customs of Native peoples.
-But although he’d been described as the greatest land geographer who ever lived, he died impoverished and virtually unknown.
-Following the lives of Thompson’s illegitimate son and his descendants, Kanata takes readers on a fictionalized, multigenerational journey through millennia and across a continent to examine the stories, myths, and legends of those who formed the country and were formed by it.
+From the author of Canada: A People''s History comes a novel of Canada written in the tradition of such great epics as The Source and Sarum.
+Kanata was inspired by the life of David Thompson, a Welshman who came to the New World at the age of fifteen, and went on to become its greatest cartographer.
+He walked or paddled 80,000 miles and mapped 1.9 million square miles, cataloguing flora and fauna as well as the language and customs of the Natives.
+But though he has been described as the greatest land geographer who ever lived, he died impoverished and unknown.
+Following the lives of Thompson''s illegitimate son and his descendants, Kanata takes readers on a fictionalized, multi-generational journey through millennia and across a continent to examine the stories, myths, and legends of those who formed the country and who were formed by it.
+Kanata is the story of the invention of a nation.

 • Aboutread.com makes it one-click away to discover great books from local library by linking books/movies to your library catalog search.